 Abuse of any of these fundamental rights comes under the ambit of Human Rights Law and can be challenged in the Court(s) pertaining to the enforceable nature of Fundamental Rights.
 Article 32: Right to Constitutional Remedies is known to be the heart and soul of the Constitution of India for its remedial nature.

 Human rights have integrated into various laws over the years to safeguard dignity, equality, liberty, and justice for all.
 It is a social responsibility of the law fraternity to work towards safeguarding human rights for all.
-The best lawyers for human rights protection in Chandigarh fulfil this responsibility by even taking up pro-bono cases on a regular basis to help people who cannot afford litigation.
+The best lawyers for human rights protection in Chandigarh fulfill this responsibility by even taking up pro-bono cases on a regular basis to help people who cannot afford litigation.
 There are 5 types of prerogative Writs to resolve issues arising out of human rights violations viz.

 The conference came up with a set of principles on status and scope.
-These are commonly known as Paris Principles.
+These are commonly known as the Paris Principles.
 In the wake of this, India enacted the Protection of Human Rights Act 1993.
 The Act ensures greater accountability and strengthens the domain of human rights in the country.
-Under the statute of the Act, National Human Rights Commission was established the same year.
+Under the statute of the Act, the National Human Rights Commission was established the same year.
 There are 23 State Human Rights Commission also set up under the Protection of Human Rights Act 1993 to address violations within the state.

 The concept of reasonableness and non-arbitrariness is the very essence of our constitution and is the golden thread which runs through its

 On 21 January, a Delhi court has modified the bail conditions of the Bhim Army Chief Chandrashekhar Azad and allowed him to visit Delhi for medical an